Breathe.

 Golden.

 Curcumin modulates immune cells.
 Anti-inflammatory king.
-Pair with black pepper—absorption jumps 2000%.
+Pair it with black pepper—absorption jumps 2000%.

 Harvard anti-inflammation guides still feature it.